 One of the interesting aspects of Hieronymus as a father is that he was very much the same person as an employer.
 The same principles that guided his family were applied to the company he established and he thought of and treated his workers as an extension of his family and assumed the same concern for the welfare of his employees.

 Hieronymus Mueller was good with his hands – he had been trained as a machinist in his native Germany.
 But, he was also good with his mind – an apparently natural talent.
 He started his business with a small gunsmithing shop but soon added locksmithing and sewing machine repairs.
 He had a knack for understanding mechanical devices.
 This led to his appointment as Decatur’s first “city plumber” in 1871 to oversee the installation of a water distribution system.

-The following year he patented his first major invention, the Mueller Water Tapper which is, with minor modifications, still the standard for the industry.
+The following year he patented his first major invention, the Mueller Water Tapper who is, with minor modifications, still the standard for the industry.
 He and his sons went on to obtain 501 patents including water pressure regulators, faucet designs, the first sanitary drinking fountain, a roller skate design, and a bicycle kick-stand.
 In 1892 Hieronymus imported a Benz automobile from Germany and, together with his sons, began refining it with such features as a reverse gear, water-cooled radiator, newly-designed spark plugs, and a make-and-break distributor – all leading to patents.
-His automobile innovations were such that his “Mueller-Benz” won the first unofficial road race in the nation in 1895 and finished 2nd in the the first official race held a few weeks later in Chicago.
+His automobile innovations were such that his “Mueller-Benz” won the first unofficial road race in the nation in 1895 and finished 2nd in the first official race held a few weeks later in Chicago.

 Hieronymus Mueller: Businessman